AlyaGomaa/indigo/_posts/2020-10-27-Using-Frida-to-call-unused-android-methods.markdown

 description: ----
 ---

-Frida is a dynamic instrumentation toolkit that allows us to run javascript code inside android apks.
+Frida is a dynamic instrumentation toolkit that allows you to inject your own scripts into black box processes.
+Hook any function, spy on crypto APIs or trace private application code, no source code needed.

 # Installing Frida